grmillsy1/CV/README.md

 - Experienced all roles required in a small startup.
 - From creative director on photo-shoots and designer for special editions, to accounts and customer facing roles.
 - Very hands on and involved with client from ideas discussion to production.

-**Account co-ordinator, Rock Unlimited**, 2014 - 2015

-- Key skills: Organization, team work and communication.
-- Supported each member of the team individually, and also kept the team organized as a whole.
-- Worked closely with account manager on two main oncology accounts, mainly organizing large conferences and meetings.
-- Assisted the editorial team with copywriting, proof-reading and content.
-- Brought in new business, creating an opportunity for the largest client account for the company.

 ## SKILLS